ABOUT THIS IAPP CIPP/E COURSE

-This 2-day accredited CIPP/E training course provides data protection officers (DPOs) and other professionals involved in compliance or privacy based roles with comprehensive knowledge of the European legislative framework.
+The Certified Information Privacy Professional Europe (CIPP/E) is the European version of the IAPP CIPP credential, covering laws and regulations.
+This accredited CIPP/E training course provides data protection officers (DPOs) and other professionals involved in compliance or privacy-based roles with comprehensive knowledge of the European legislative framework.
 It includes the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications Regulation (PECR), and related legislation.
-The course covers key terminology and practical concepts concerning the protection of personal data and trans-border data flows, such as the EU-US Privacy Shield.
+The course covers key terminology, and practical concepts concerning the protection of personal data and trans-border data flows.

 IAPP CIPP/E Course Contents